mdrakibkhan2026/Age-Calculator-Tools-PHP-Script/README.md

 # Age-Calculator-Tools-PHP-Script
 A PHP Tools That users can Calculate Age.
+I tested it in PHP 7.

 Demo: https://agecalculator.horje.com